What is a remortgage?

 - Your repayment charge is large

-- You have little equity in the property
+- You have little or negative equity in the property

 - Your home’s value has dropped.